NEW: Jonathan Dwyer's arrest is the sixth of late after he allegedly broke his wife's nose

 One of the top players in the NFL, he left the Minnesota Vikings on Wednesday to deal with child abuse accusations in Texas.
 Peterson had been deactivated by the Vikings and missed Sunday’s game, then reactivated Monday.
 But the team said it needed to correct its mistake and deactivated him again.

-Peterson then took a leave of absence and Goodell placed him on the exempt list, which gives the team the opportunity to continue to pay him while he deals with his legal issues.
+Peterson then took a leave of absence and NFL Commissioner Roger Goodell placed him on the exempt list, which gives the team the opportunity to continue to pay him while he deals with his legal issues.
 At no point has Peterson been suspended.

 The Carolina Panthers’ defensive star also took a leave of absence because of legal troubles.
 As with Peterson, Hardy will be paid while he is away from the team.
 Hardy was convicted by a judge in July on misdemeanor assault charges.
 He asked for a new trial in front of a jury, which is scheduled for mid-November.
 Hardy played one game then was deactivated as the outrage against the NFL grew over how it was dealing with domestic violence issues.

 He has proclaimed his innocence of the charges, which were filed after police said he assaulted his then-girlfriend and threatened to kill her.
-He was sentenced to 18 months of probation and received a 60-day suspended sentence.
+He was sentenced to 18 months probation and a 60-day suspended

 The most recent player to be arrested, the running back is alleged to have assaulted a 27-year-old woman and an 18-month-old child.
-Sgt.
-Trent Crump, a Phoenix police spokesman, said it would be reckless to identify the victims.
-Dwyer, 25, spent Wednesday night in the Maricopa County Jail, and the Arizona Cardinals deactivated him.
-Crump said neighbors reported two incidents in July.
+A Phoenix police spokesman, Sgt.
+Trent Crump, said it would be reckless to identify the victims.
+Dwyer, 25, was spending Wednesday night in the Maricopa County jail and the Arizona Cardinals deactivated him.
+He won’t be able to take part in any team activities, if he is released from jail.
+Crump said two incidents were reported by neighbors in July.

 Dwyer posted bond and was released from jail Thursday after a judge set a $25,000 “cash-only” bond and required him to wear an electronic monitoring device and abide by a curfew.
 He won’t be able to take part in any team activities after his release.

-The woman didn't allege any violence until last week, when she called from another state, where she had moved with the child.
+The woman didn’t allege any violence until last week when she called from another state, where she had moved with the child.
 The most serious of six charges were three counts of assault, one of which caused a fracture.
-CNN's attempt to reach his agent was unsuccessful.
+Dwyer was being held in the Maricopa County Jail and couldn’t comment.
+CNN’s attempt to reach his agent was unsuccessful.

 The running back without a team is appealing his indefinite suspension by the league.
 While Rice has called punching his future wife in the head and knocking her out “inexcusable,” he is seeking to have the opportunity to play in the NFL again.
 The players’ union has complained that Rice didn’t receive due process from Goodell, who suspended him in June to a two-game ban, then increased the penalty to an indefinite suspension.
 That came earlier this month after TMZ Sports posted a video that showed the punch.